wpmetabox/docsv2/docs/tutorials/add-testimonials.md

 MB Testimonials is only available in the lifetime bundle of Meta Box.
 If you haven’t got one yet, it’s [here](https://metabox.io/pricing/).

-After purchasing, log in to your account on [metabox.io](https://metabox.io/?swcfpc=1) in [My Account](https://metabox.io/my-account/) and download the **MB Testimonials** solution, then install and activate it on your website.
+After purchasing, log in to [My Account](https://metabox.io/my-account/) and download the **MB Testimonials** solution, then install and activate it on your website.

 Keep in mind that you have to install the Meta Box framework from [wordpress.org](https://wordpress.org/plugins/meta-box/) to use MB Testimonials.
 There is no need to install the Meta box AIO or any other extensions of Meta Box.